-This policy conforms to the aforementioned legal requirements, as detailed in section 7 of The Education Act 1996, and to the requirements outlined in the latest guidance document entitled Working together to improve school attendance, (September 2022).
-This policy also has due regard to all relevant legislation and other statutory guidance including, but not limited to, the following:
+This policy conforms to the aforementioned legal requirements, as detailed in section 7 of The Education Act 1996, and to the requirements outlined in the latest guidance document entitled Working together to improve school attendance, (August 2024).
+This includes adherence to the requirement that all pupils, regardless of age, are placed on the admission register and must have their attendance recorded in the attendance register.

+This policy also has due regard to all relevant statutory guidance including, but not limited to that listed above in section 1, in addition to the following legislation:

-- Equality Act 2010 - The Education (Pupil Registration) (England) Regulations 2006 (as amended) - Securing good attendance and tackling persistent absence - Children Missing Education
+- Equality Act 2010 - School Attendance (Pupil Registration) (England) Regulations 2024.